Toasterson/toasterson/README.md

 # Till Wegmüller—@toasterson

 Grüessech, and welcome to my profile.
 I am Till but most people call me Toasty.
-I work as an Independant developer in Europe and Brasil and I am always looking for fun projects to do.
+I work as an independent developer in Europe and Brasil and I am always looking for fun projects to do.
 I mainly develop with Go, Rust, Svelte and in the cloud or simply sombeody elses computer.
 My professional knowledge includes kubernetes and Unix and hacking together all the things :)